danb-cws/giphysearch/README.md

 ## I'm liking:

-- React 16.3, the whole CRA experience, object properties.
+- React 16.3 and the whole 'CRA' experience.
 - Prettier (with defaults) is a little strange first off but I have quickly grown to love it.
-- Grid is just grrreat!
+- Grid is grrreat!

 ## React